AzyzHm/Tunisia-Weather-Analysis/readme.md

-# Tunisia Weather Analysis
+# Tunisian Weather Analysis

+## Introduction:

-This project aims to examine Tunisian weather data covering the period from 1983 to 2023 in order to better understand the various factors influencing weather behavior.
+As part of our project, we will examine Tunisian weather data covering the period from 1983 to 2022 to better understand the various factors influencing weather behavior.

+This project encompasses the analysis of temperature, wind, and precipitation, with the ultimate goal of predicting temperature values for the coming years.

+> <span style="color:magenta">Big thanks to Ghofrane Saadallah for contributing to this project</span>

 ## Files